 So, how do you ensure that putting solar on the roof of a commercial property does not limit future leasing options for the building?
 What if a new tenant wants to move in ten years from now, and has unique venting or HVAC requirements?
 Fortunately, flat roof solar racking technology makes a solar installation surprisingly adaptable.

-Most solar installations on flat roofs are configured with minimal, or no, need for roof penetration.
+Most solar installations on flat roofs are configured with little to no need for roof penetration.
 Flat roof solar racks use a ballasted system, where the racks are held in place with weighted blocks.

 By eliminating roof penetration, the impact on the existing roof is minimized.